 - 1. All games will be officiated according to the rules, not according to the age of the players.
 A verbal explanation, as well as the hand signal, though, might be in order during violations of a 3rd or 4th grade game. - 2.
 All officials provided by the parishes will please obtain and wear, without exception, a regulation referee's shirt.
 We must insist upon this.
 The referee will designate which of the two scorebooks will be the OFFICIAL book.
 Failure to have a scorebook will nullify any further attempt to correct a correctable official's error. - 3.
 The captains of each team and the two officials should meet briefly three (3) minutes before the start of each half.
 Ground rules and specific instructions should then be given. - 4.
 The Officials will make sure the basketball game is the only activity going on in the gym during a game.
 Shooting at side baskets, bouncing balls, etc., should not be allowed.
 The teams to compete in the next game should remain well away from the court.
-If you do not meet with cooperation, please request that the hosting athletic director or his representative handle the situation.
+If you do not meet with cooperation, please request that the hosting athletic director or his representative handle the situation. - 5.
+There will be no video reviews to adjust the outcome of the game.

-SECTION XXVII.
+SECTION XXVIII.
 DUTIES AND RESPONSIBILITIES OF BASKETBALL SCORERS